 - Machine Learning – Utilising Machine Learning to augment my lawyers’ efforts and identify patterns in volumes of data

-- Data management – leveraging better integration capabilities, focusing on data ownership, quality and shared platforms of data.
+- Data management solutions – leveraging better integration capabilities, focusing on data ownership, quality and shared platforms of data.

 Better data can provide law firms with unparalleled benefits including an increase in profitability, improved business service operations and improved client relationships